openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/enrollment.md

 ### Enrolling a Secondary Authentication Mechanism

-To enroll a [TOTP generator](./authentication/70-totp.md) as a secondary authentication mechanism, the Edge Identity first performs primary authentication with a client certificate or password.
+To enroll a [TOTP](./authentication/70-totp.md) as a secondary authentication mechanism, the Edge Identity first performs primary authentication with a client certificate or password.
 Then the Edge Identity proves it received the TOTP seed by generating a valid token.
-Any Edge Identity may enroll a TOTP generator at any time, and the Edge Controller may be configured at any time to require a secondary trust factor.
+Any Edge Identity may enroll a TOTP at any time, and the Edge Controller may be configured at any time to require a secondary trust factor.
 A session is considered [partially-authenticated](./sessions.md#full-vs-partial-authentication) if the primary factor is valid and a secondary factor is required by an [Auth Policy](./authentication/30-authentication-policies.md).
 The session must be fully-authenticated before the Edge Identity may discover Ziti Services.

 ### Enrolling a Certificate from a Third-Party CA